Use our interactive tool to find your perfect trading platform, whether you want to trade bonds, ETFs, forex, crypto, stocks or anything else

 Although most traders in South Africa stick with established asset classes like stocks or forex, some prefer more volatile marketplaces.
 If this sounds like you, Skilling is arguably the best crypto trading platform in South Africa.
 In total, you can trade 10 popular crypto assets against the US dollar.

 This includes everything from Bitcoin, Ethereum, and Ripple to NEO, Dash, and EOS.
 As Skilling specializes in CFD instruments, you won’t own the underlying crypto asset.
-But, this does give you the option of shorting your chosen digital currencies – should you believe its value will decline.
+But, this does give you the option of shorting your chosen digital currencies – should you believe their value will decline.

 Plus, Skilling offers leverage of up to 1:500, albeit, you’ll get significantly less when trading cryptocurrencies.
 Nevertheless, another benefit of using this top-rated trading platform is that you will not need to pay any commission.
-Instead, it’s only the spread that needs to be taking into account.
+Instead, it’s only the spread that needs to be taken into account.

 This starts at just over 63 pips when trading Bitcoin against the US dollar – which is very competitive.
 Although Skilling is great for cryptocurrencies, the trading platform also hosts other CFD markets.
 This includes heaps of US-listed stocks, indices, forex, and commodities like gold and oil.